 Banking instruments used to attract resources;

-Terms of attraction of resources (short-term, medium-term and
+Terms of resource attraction (short-term, medium-term and

 long-term deposit policy);

-Purposes of attracting (for investing, lending, maintaining
+Purposes of attraction (for investing, lending, maintaining

 current liquidity);

-Aggressiveness in attracting resources and related
+Aggressiveness in matters of attracting resources and related

 2.5.
-The deposit policy of the Bank provides for:
+The Bank's deposit policy provides for:

-Analysis of the deposit market;
+Conducting an analysis of the deposit market;

-Determination of target markets to minimize deposit risk;
+Identification of target markets to minimize deposit risk;

-Optimization of the management of the Bank's deposit portfolio in order to
+Optimizing the management of the Bank's deposit portfolio in order to

 sustainability.